Creator Of Red Solo Cup, Robert Hulseman, Dies At 84

 In 2012, Dart Containers Corp. bought Solo.

-On its Facebook Feed, Dart Containers acknowledged that Hulseman was a pioneer in the industry:
+On its Facebook feed, Dart Containers acknowledged that Hulseman was a pioneer in the industry:

 His legacy of products that are so well known and loved are now an important part of Dart's product offerings.
 We offer condolences to his family and friends.